 Our focus on limiting or decreasing the cost of an education for our students has led us to adopt a number of measures designed to make our business more efficient.
 Primarily through process efficiencies and productivity improvements, we are targeting cost savings of \$75 to \$100 million during fiscal 2014 as compared to fiscal 2013.
-For example, during fiscal 2013, we created The Center, which provides support services to our four education systems through the centralization and automation of certain non-student facing activities, including financial aid packaging, the qualification and transfer of prospective students to school admissions teams, student billing services.
+For example, during fiscal 2013, we created The Center, which provides support services to our four education systems through the centralization and automation of certain non-student facing activities, including financial aid packaging, the qualification and transfer of prospective students to school admissions teams, student billing services, certain registrar services, support call center services for our students and employees, and remote student advising services.
 Some of these projected savings will offset cost increases in other areas of our business we expect to incur during fiscal 2013.
 We believe that these affordability efforts contribute significantly to our core mission of educating students.